 In my free time, I like to write and comment on current affairs and all labour-related issues - in the UK, Italy and beyond.

 Arianna's research interests span across the fields of comparative political economy, industrial relations and social policy.

-My first line of current research focuses broadly on the politics of labour market regulation and employment relations.
+My first line of current research focuses on the comparative political economy of labour market regulation and employment relations.
 She is interested in the political processes which underpin change and reproduction of labour market, industrial relations and welfare state institutions, and in the role of trade unions and employers' organisations as political and policy-making actors.
 She also has a specific interest in the political economy of Southern European countries and in the politics of European integration.